 - What is the function of the materials – what change are you trying to bring about?

 - What budget and in-kind support is available?

 - Who has the final sign off of the design?

 3 Have a plan: for distribution of your print

-- Media link 3.1: Producing a media distribution plan (web link)
+Media link 3.1: Producing a media distribution plan

-- Gender on the agenda: Distribution plans can have a big impact the effective access to the information available to women and young farmers
+Gender on the agenda: Distribution plans can have a big impact on effective access to the information available to women and young farmers

 4 The economic justification